 Are you stumped by the fact that your dryer seems to take forever these days?
 If your clothes dryer needs more time to dry a load now than when you first purchased it, don’t jump to replace the home appliance just yet.
-There are several common reasons these machines become poky.
-First, take a peek at these five possible problem areas that could be messing with your dryer’s efficiency.
+There are several causes for a dryer not drying efficiently anymore, many of which you can reverse.
+First, take a peek at these six possible problem areas that could be messing with your machine.

 1. Check the lint filter.

 The filter is the first line of defense against fabric lint, dust, and hair.
 Sure, you’ve heard this before, but you really do need to empty the dryer’s lint filter after every load.

 Some types of clothing—socks, especially—shed more than others.
 But no matter the load, getting into the habit of wiping the filter out after every wash and dry will put you ahead of the game in both routine appliance maintenance and fire prevention.

 Indeed, failure to clean the dryer is the leading cause of dryer fires, according to the U.S. Fire Administration.

 2. Inspect where the dryer vent exits the house.

 When the dryer’s running, there should be a steady, unhindered stream of warm air passing through the vent exit.
 If you have mesh screening stretched across it, you’d do well to remove the mesh, which can catch lint and obstruct airflow and prevent your clothes from drying completely.